 I must have looked puzzled because Ali laughed and said: “We’re joggin’ over to the Nation of Islam.”

 And that was that.
-Ali took off followed by his bodyguards and me bringing up the rear.
-I considered myself to be in reasonable shape—though nothing like the condition that Ali was in.
+Ali took off, followed by his bodyguards and me bringing up the rear.
+I considered myself to be in reasonable shape—though nothing like Ali’s condition.

-As we ran I would occasionally catch up to Ali and shout a question at him, huffing and puffing between sentences.
+As we ran, I occasionally caught up to Ali and shouted a question at him, huffing and puffing between sentences.

 Ali’s answers were always terse.
 “Yep, nope, maybe, who knows?”

 “Good grief,” I thought to myself.
 “This is going to be a worthless interview.”